dannyFan-0201/Micro-expression-recognition-using-dual-branch-3DCNN-network-with-novel-attention-mechanism/README.md

   width="1312" height="250">

 We compared our architecture with several other state of-the-art methods on the micro-expression datasets SMIC,SAMM and CASME II.
-Both LOSO and MEGC2019 are used for performance comparison between our proposed method and SOTA methods.
+<br>Both LOSO and MEGC2019 are used for performance comparison between our proposed method and SOTA methods.<br>
-(The best and second best scores are highlighted and underlined respectively.)
+<br>(The best and second best scores are highlighted and underlined respectively.)<br>
 All training and testing base on same 4090.

 - Evaluation experimental results based on the CAS(ME)3 dataset.